UberDever/skobki/README.md

 ```

 5. `\ver N M K|`.
 Version directive.
 Upon encountering the directive, check if specified version in form of N.M.K (major, minor and patch) is less than or equal to
 the version of skobki library.
 If the version is greater, an error is issued.
+Escaping rules are the same as in general mode.

 Example:
 ```lisp
 (\ver 1 0 0|
     something....